traceypooh/mumamo-mode/README.md

 Works great on linux and MacOSX
-(I'm using macports and "sudo port install emacs php-mode.el" for v24 emacs in Mountain Lion)
+(I'm using brew and "brew install emacs" for v24.4 emacs in Yosemite)